Sharpmony Harmony Rules

 4. When the movement is part of a chord voicing change (same chord or two consecutive dominant chords, V-VII), restrictions does not apply.

-5. In a V-I chords progression, the leading tone may indirectly resolve to root in a different voice, but only if the leading note is in the ALTO or TENOR.
-This indirect resolution mask the wrong movement of leading note in a given voice.
+5. The leading tone may indirectly resolve to root in a different upper voice, but only if the leading note is not in the SOPRANO and is part of a dominant chord.
+This indirect resolution masks the wrong movement of the leading tone in a given voice.

 Sharpmony will detect wrong leading note movements and mark the corresponding note with LIME color.